Jackpot, Nevada: Demographics

-The 2010 United States Census reported that Jackpot had a population of 1,195.
+The 2010 United States census reported that Jackpot had a population of 1,195.
 The racial makeup of Jackpot was 61% White (41% Non-Hispanic White), 1% African American, 32% from other races, and 4% from two or more races.
 Hispanic or Latino of any race were 56%.

 There were 451 households, out of which 33% had children under the age of 18 living in them.
 The average household size was 2.65.
 There were 266 families (59% of all households); the average family size was 3.60.

 The population was spread out, with 31% under the age of 18 and 9% who were 65 years of age or older.
 The median age was 34.2 years.

 There were 622 housing units, of which 28% were vacant.
 Of the occupied units, 36% were owner-occupied and 65% were rented.

 The median household income was $39,926, with 15% of the population living below the federal poverty line.

 Climate

-Jackpot experiences a semi-arid climate with hot summers and cold winters.
+Jackpot experiences a humid continental climate (Köppen climate classification Dfb) bordering a semi-arid climate (BSk) with hot summers and cold winters.
 Even with its relatively cool average temperature, Jackpot receives barely enough precipitation to avoid being classified as a desert climate.
 Due to Jackpot's high elevation and aridity, temperatures drop sharply after sunset.
 Summer nights are comfortably cool, even chilly.
 Winter highs are generally above freezing, and winter nights are bitterly cold, with temperatures often dropping to zero or below.